 With that general principle in mind, there is a question of how token generation events should be regulated.
 Clearly, a model that promotes token generation event issuers circumventing Australian regulatory arrangements will lead to sub-optimal results.

 As it stands today a vast majority of token offerings will fall within the gamut of the managed investment scheme rules.
 As stated in 2.1 Legal character of token sales, a managed investment scheme is deliberately defined widely within the Corporations Act.
 The provisions were designed to regulate a vast panoply of collective investments.
-The breadth of these provisions can be seen in the Multiplex decision.
+The breadth of these provisions can be seen in the Multiplex decision.13 In Multiplex, the Court held that a litigation funding arrangement constitutes a managed investment scheme.14 The basic indicators of whether an arrangement is a managed investment scheme are as follows:

 · people contribute assets (such as digital currency) to obtain an interest in the scheme, say via a token;